oinone/oinone-docs/en/UserManual/Designers/WorkflowDesigner/node-actions.md

 :::

+### 4.Approval Deadline

-+ Approval Deadline: You can set a deadline rule for the current approval node to ensure the timely progress of the approval process.
+You can set a deadline rule for the current approval node to ensure the timely progress of the approval process.
   - Deadline Rule: There are three options for the deadline rule, including specifying a date and time, limiting the duration, and specifying a field value.
       * When specifying a date and time, you need to set the specific deadline.
       * When limiting the duration, you can set the time length and its unit.
       * When specifying a field value, you can choose a field of date or date-time type.
 When choosing a date field, you need to specify the trigger time.
   - Reminder Before Deadline: You can choose whether to remind the approver before the approval deadline to ensure that the approver can handle it in time.
       * Deadline Reminder Time and Unit: You can set the specific time and unit of the reminder before the deadline.
       * Deadline Reminder Content: The reminder content supports customization to meet the needs of different scenarios.

 :::tip Example